volusiaidpa/volusiaidpa.github.io/intro-to-idpa.md

 Once the instructors are satisfied with everyone's holster work we will begin ramping the live-fire drills until we are ready to take a break and set up the IDPA stages.
-We will set up two 100% IDPA legal stages and each student will have a chance to shoot it.
+We will set up two 100% IDPA legal stages and each student will have a chance to shoot both.
 We will wrap up with a Q&A session and everyone will be encouraged to attend the monthly IDPA match on the following weekend.

 The class usually ends around 3:00pm but we may get out earlier if we have a good group and things run smoothly.